heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz token
 ```

-Lists all the xyz token you use:
+Lists all the Data Hub tokens you have availble:

 ```
 id type lat description